Can I Take B Complex And Iron Together? | Vital Health Facts

 Supplements don’t replace a balanced diet but rather fill gaps when diet alone falls short.
 Eating foods rich in both nutrients supports better health outcomes:

-• B Complex sources: Whole grains, eggs, dairy products, legumes, leafy greens.
+• B Complex sources: Whole grains, eggs, dairy products, legumes, leafy greens, meat, fish, and fortified foods.

-• Vitamin C sources: Citrus fruits enhance non-heme iron absorption when eaten together.
+• Vitamin C sources: Citrus fruits, strawberries, kiwi, bell peppers, and tomatoes can help enhance non-heme iron absorption when eaten together.

-Combining dietary sources with supplementation maximizes nutrient status naturally.
+Combining dietary sources with supplementation maximizes nutrient status naturally and helps reduce reliance on unnecessary high-dose products.

 The Science Behind Supplement Synergy: Why They Work Well Together